jessbudd/eleventyone-blog-2019/src/site/blog/add-old-post-content-warning-in-eleventy.md

 Shortcodes are added to your Eleventy config file (`eleventy.js`).
 You can house the entire shortcode function in your config file, or you can import it from another file.
 I prefer to reference filters and shortcodes, while keeping the actual code separated into their own files.

 I also like to do my 'setup' first, so I added the shortcode reference to the config before I actually created it.
-In the example below, 'oldContentWarning' is the name of shortcode file, and the second part is the path to that file from the root folder.
+In the example below, "oldContentWarning" is the name of shortcode file, and the second part is the path to that file from the root folder.

 <pre>
 {% filename "eleventy.js" %}